 Burton Road And Bailgate Walking Tour – Museum Of Lincolnshire Life

-There really is far too much to know about the museum to put in one blog so click on the picture above for a ink to the website or click here to go straight to the same website Museum of Lincolnshire Life The museum covers Lincolnshire culture and life through the ages from 1750 right up to the present day.
+If you’re interested in discovering more blogs by LincsConnect go to www.lincsconnect.co.uk/blogs The museum covers Lincolnshire culture and life through the ages from 1750 right up to the present day.
 The exhibits (over 250,000 of them) even include a world war one tank.
 For those of you who weren’t aware, the tank with its caterpillar tracks was actually developed in Lincolnshire.
-Lincolnshire has a very strong engineering history and many of its historic pieces are displayed here and I have no doubt that some of the pieces may well still be in operation around the world today.
+Lincolnshire has a very strong engineering history and many of its historic pieces are displayed here.
+I have no doubt that some of the pieces may well still be in operation around the world today.
+As you can see, the red brick building has a rather grand looking entrance.
+It is actually an old Victorian barracks and was home to the Royal North Lincoln Militia.

-Make plenty of time for your visit to this museum as it really is fascinating.
-When you’re ready to leave, turn right out of the entrance and right again at the crossroads.
-You’ll now have the museum and its car park on your right.
-Walk down Upper Long Legs Road and stop at the right turn to Mill Road.
-Before turning onto Mill Road take a look at the wall on your right and notice how thick it is.
-It’s not until you take a proper look that you realise that this wall is actually solid!
-I’m reliably informed that there was another wall on the other side of the road and a chain would have been strung between the two walls.
+I’m reliably informed that there was another wall on the other side of the road and a chain would have been strung between the two.
 Believe it or not, this was part of our WW II home defence; had Britain been invaded by Germany this chain will have acted as a tank trap.
 The chain will have been pulled tight to stop the tanks thus enabling the home guard to execute an ambush.
+Continue onto Mill Road…

 The normal opening times are Saturday afternoons from 2.00pm until dusk during the months of October to March and Saturdays & Sundays 2.00pm – 5.00pm from April to September.
 The entry fee is ‘free’.
-If you don’t manage to get there at the right time to look inside it’s still worth a visit for its photo opportunity.
+If you don’t manage to get there at the right time to look inside it’s still worth a visit for a photo opportunity.
 The picture above was taken from the footpath using my iPhone so in case you were wondering, ‘yes you can get that close!’

-Built in 1798 the mill has seen a few owners (as you can imagine) and is currently owned and run by Lincoln County Council and is maintained by some dedicated volunteers.
-It survived a fire (just) in 1974 but was restored and re-opened in 1981 and is still producing flour today.
+Built in 1798 the mill has seen a few owners as you can imagine!
+It’s currently owned and run by Lincoln County Council and is maintained by some dedicated volunteers.
+It survived a fire (just) in 1974, was restored and re-opened in 1981 and is still producing flour today.

 Unsurprisingly you’ll find the mill on Mill Road, Lincoln.
 Parking is difficult in the area as the streets are narrow so I suggest walking from the Museum of Lincolnshire Life.
 Entry is free (check before you go to make sure it isn’t closed for maintenance) but the visit won’t take you long so I suggest you make it part of a general sight seeing trip.
 Next free entry will be 17 Sep 22.
 Follow @VisitLincoln on twitter for updates